 - Once the frosting is ready, fill it into a piping bag with an open star tip.

-- Pipe the strawberry buttercream from the inside to the outside of the cooled muffins.
+- Pipe the strawberry buttercream on the cooled muffins.

 - OPTIONAL: Decorate the cupcakes with sugar sprinkles or edible glitter.

 - Serve either on a large dessert plate, an etagère, or individually on a dessert plate.